SLAYERVIX/Profile/README.md

 ###

-<h3 align="left">👩‍💻  About Me</h3>
+<h3 align="center">👩‍💻  About Me  👩‍💻</h3>

 ###

-<p align="left">Innovative Android Developer with a talent for creating customized mobile solutions that meet client requirements.<br>I specialize in Kotlin and Java and am passionate about developing cutting-edge mobile applications with user-centric design. <br>I am eager to collaborate with talented professionals to deliver successful projects that achieve client objectives.</p>
+<p align="center">Innovative Android Developer with a talent for creating customized mobile solutions that meet client requirements.<br>I specialize in Kotlin and Java and am passionate about developing cutting-edge mobile applications with user-centric design. <br>I am eager to collaborate with talented professionals to deliver successful projects that achieve client objectives.</p>

 ###

-<h3 align="left">🛠 Language and tools</h3>
+<h3 align="center">🛠 Language and tools 🛠</h3>

 ###